genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    *Fold Change = tumor/control*

-   And if we apply Log2 transform for this value we’ll get Log2(Fold Change).
+   And if we apply Log2 transform for this value we’ll get Log2(Fold Change):

    *Log2 Fold Change =  Log2 (tumor) - Log2(control)*

    Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.

 -  **Log2(Counts per Million)**.
 Dividing each read count by millions yields counts per million (cpm), a simple measure of read abundance that can be compared across libraries of different sizes.
 And if we apply Log2 transform for this value we’ll get Log2(Counts per Million).

 -  **p-value**.
 The application also counts p-value for each gene.
 A low p–value is seen as evidence that the null hypothesis may not be true (i.e., our gene is differentially expressed).

 -  **False discovery rate**.
 FDR is the expected proportion of Type I errors among the rejected hypotheses.